 There are three companies in Mexico offering internet services via satellite.
 The newest is Starlink, who was granted a license to operate in Mexico in the summer of 2021.
 You can learn more about the services and compare package prices on their respective websites:

 - Starlink: The new, global, satellite internet system being rolled out by Elon Musk.
-The company has recently halved the monthly fee, bringing the cost into line with competitors, and offers free delivery of the hardware to your home.
+The company has recently halved the monthly fee, bringing the cost into line with competitors, and offers delivery of the hardware to your home that is designed for self-installation.
+Starlink’s satellites are much closer to Earth, making the service more reliable.

 - ViaSat Mexico: Offers high-speed internet services for home and businesses, and their service extends to WiFi on board some flights.